 Setting your budget is critical to understanding your organization’s financial boundaries and opportunities for rolling out your ESG strategy.
 Start with an ROI analysis including financial, material, and long-term ROI.
 Consider factors such as attracting the right investors or customers and employee satisfaction.

-You may need to hire a consultant or head of ESG to keep progress on track, so costs of additional employees should also be budgeted in.
+You may need to hire an advisor, consultant, or head of ESG to keep progress on track, so the costs of additional employees should also be budgeted.
 Consider the costs of environmental or related audits and of new technology you may need for new ESG initiatives and reporting on your progress.

 Step 7: Construct Your ESG Framework & Action Plan